catsn3k/greentan/README.md

 greentan Discord bot - Green team rocks!
 --------------------------
-`greentan` is a server dedicated Discord bot that self assigns the role Green, `greentan` also posts memes related to the Green team
+`greentan` is a server dedicated Discord bot that self assigns the role Green, `greentan` also posts memes related to the Green team from Ace of Spades

 ----------------------------------------------------------------------
 Usability: